GoogleChrome/workbox/docs/getting-started/sw-lib.md

 # Using sw-lib

-The `sw-lib` module is a high-level library that lets you easily configure a service worker for precaching assets during install as well as a configuring a number of runtime caching strategies.
+The `sw-lib` module is a high-level library that lets you easily configure a service worker for precaching assets during install, as well as configure runtime caching and routing strategies.
+Use is easy, requiring only importing into your service worker script, and minimal, straight-forward configuration.

 ## Install